danield95/ML_SageMaker/README.md

 ### Mini - Projects

 1. Population segmentation - using **PCA** to reduce the dimensionality of a dataset, and applying **K-means clustering** to assign each datapoint from the principal components to a particular cluster.
+2. Detecting Payment Card Fraud - using **binary classification - linear regression** to sort data into one of the two classes: fraudulent or valid.
+A high importance will be assigned to the **hyperparameters  tuning and managing class imbalance**.

 ## Setup Instructions